 3. Learn from experts about in-demand IT specializations

 As the U.S. is a hub of IT companies, it is no wonder that big industry names and IT experts hold courses and lectures on latest trends in Computer Science.
 Companies have a direct interest in sending their experts to teach at universities as they are often scouting for promising interns to join them — and you could be one of them.
 Some of the hottest specialisations from the field of Computer Science are:

 - Bachelors in Web Technologies and Cloud Computing

 - Bachelors in IT Security

-4. Studying Computer Science in the U.S. prepares you for the jobs of the future
+4. Prepare for jobs of the future

 And talking of latest trends, doing a Bachelor’s degree in the U.S. will definitely prepare you the jobs of the future.
 IT seemed futuristic when it first appeared, and look at it now.
 Here are the jobs you can look forward to with a Bachelor's degree in Computer Science:

 - Digital Locksmith – you’ll bypass security protocols when tech fails.
 Get ready to open smart cars, houses, and buildings with your Cyber Security knowledge.